mphung1/FlashcardMaker/README.md

 ### Future improvements
 - Allow users to generate multiple-choice questions and export them.
-- Develop functionalities that are helpful for writing papers such as detecting plagiarism or suggesting reliable sources from an input claim.
+- Develop functionalities helpful for writing papers such as detecting plagiarism or suggesting reliable online sources that support an input claim.